Laura B. Whitmore: Career

-While in college Whitmore worked for the Nassau Symphony Orchestra, on Long Island, NY, computerizing their systems and renovating their operations.
+While in college Whitmore worked for the Nassau Symphony Orchestra on Long Island, New York, computerizing their systems and renovating their operations.
 After graduating in 1986, Whitmore worked in the direct marketing department of CBS Records under the Senior VP of Direct Marketing, Neal Keating, who was credited as a marketing pioneer as he spearheaded the formation of the Columbia House record club.

-After two years with CBS Records, Whitmore left to join Korg USA in Westbury, NY, in 1988 as a marketing assistant and artist relations representative.
-She moved on to Marketing Services Specialist and took on the responsibilities of media planning and negation, public relations, and trade show planning.
-After she earned her master's degree in 1999, she was named Marketing Services Manager.
+In 1988 Whitmore left CBS Records to join Korg USA as a marketing assistant and artist relations representative. and later became a Marketing Services Specialist with the responsibilities of media planning and negotiation, public relations, and trade show planning.
+After earning her master's degree in 1999, she became Marketing Services Manager.
 In addition to handling marketing, PR and artist relations for the Korg, Marshall, and VOX brands, Whitmore was appointed editor of Korg’s ProView Magazine and of the VOX Catalog, for which she won a Davey Award in 2006.

-In 2008, Whitmore left Korg after 20 years of service.
-She then moved to Lafayette, CA and launched her own business, Mad Sun Marketing, starting off with just two clients, Korg USA and Academic Superstore.
-Mad Sun Marketing specializes in marketing, PR, artist relations, event production, and graphic design for music and audio companies.
-Past and current clients of Mad Sun include 65amps, Academic Superstore, Acoustic Amplification, Agile Partners, Colby Amplifiers, Dean Markley USA, EarthSync, Gear Collector, Jammit, Korg, KVRaudio, Muse Research, MusicFirst, NewBay Media, Notion Music, Peavey Electronics, SIR Entertainment Services, SIR Stage37, SoundTree, Sterling Audio, and the film 'Take Me To The River.'
+In 2008 after 20 years with Korg, Whitmore moved to Lafayette, California and launched her own business, Mad Sun Marketing, which specializes in marketing, public relations, artist relations, event production, and graphic design for music and audio companies.
+Beginning with just two clients, Korg USA and Academic Superstore, Mad Sun's client list would later include 65amps, Acoustic Amplification, Agile Partners, Colby Amplifiers, Dean Markley USA, EarthSync, Gear Collector, Jammit, KVRaudio, Muse Research, MusicFirst, NewBay Media, Notion Music, Peavey Electronics, SIR Entertainment Services, SIR Stage37, SoundTree, Sterling Audio, and the film 'Take Me To The River.'

+Whitmore is the creator of the Guitar World Magazine blog series, Guitar Girl’d, which launched in May 2011.
+In October 2013, Whitmore became the editor of Guitar World Magazine's AcousticNation.com, a channel of GuitarWorld.com that focuses on acoustic music.
+She hosted a series of events and panels at the NAMM Summer Session in Nashville in July 2014 as the editor and sponsor of the Acoustic Nation Stage.
+During that event she also hosted a showcase for female singer/songwriters for the Women's International Music Network.

+Whitmore organized the first annual Women’s Music Summit which took place in Upstate New York at Full Moon Resort on August 27–31, 2012.
+The event featured Meshell Ndegeocello, Melissa Auf der Maur, Malina Moye and Marnie Stern as guest speakers and performers and provided workshops for female musicians.

+In November 2012, Whitmore founded The Women's International Music Network (The WiMN).
+The goal of the organization is to provide support, information, and a sense of community for women in all walks of the industry, including performers, business insiders, educators and students.
+Beginning in 2013, the WiMN has hosted the She Rocks Awards to recognize women in the music industry, from major musicians to behind-the-scenes professionals.